-Tinc Farm System PWS ID# NJ1427015 Mt.
+Sandshore System PWS ID# NJ1427006 Mt.
 Olive Twp.
 Water and Sewer Department Report for the Year 2023, Results from the Year 2022

 We are pleased to present to you this year's Annual Drinking Water Quality Report.
-This report is designed to inform you about the quality of your drinking water and the services we deliver to you every day.
+This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-Our drinking water source is wells.
-Our four wells draw their water from Pre-Cambrian Granite Rock Aquifer Formation and are approximately 300 to 350 feet deep.